LYNN NEARY, Host:

 MORRIS: Forty-nine year old Army vet Hannah Jones lives in a subsidized apartment in Kansas City.
 There, she recounts being raped by a superior officer as a young recruit.

-Ms. HANNAH JONES (Army Veteran): If I tell anyone, he said, he'll know and he will kill me.
+HANNAH JONES: If I tell anyone, he said, he'll know and he will kill me.
 Every day I saw him, several times a day.
 I was so scared.
 I was 19.

 MORRIS: Jones says she never reported the incident.
 She spiraled into drugs, alcoholism and prostitution.
 She was homeless for years before getting counseling, full medical benefits, and even housing through the VA.